charliepark/DocBrown.js/log.md

 Starting to modularize code, and to actually write TomDocs for it (merp).
 Also, created a "clean out docs folder" function to run first.

+Taking a break.
+Started in on actual parser, but it isn't really working yet and needs to be further modularized.